McBenny/test-react-boilerplate/features.md

 - [X] On the score sheet, allow more space to the first main column

 ##TODO
+- [ ] Enlarge the timeout count down, maybe use a digital clock font
 - [ ] Adapt responsiveness for tablets
 - [ ] Allow for a second 2 minutes suspension on an already suspended player (up to 4 minutes)
 - [ ] Give the ability to filter the list of games per date, competition, round or gender on the Home Screen
 - [ ] I want to be able to delete a game (via popup confirmation)
-- [ ] I want to be able to register an action while the game is on hold (if time is managed)
 - [ ] authenticate users
 - [ ] save team and players data to use in auto-suggest, save colours as well
 - [ ] allow image upload for teams